Jeffrey Schlupp: 2011–12 season

 On returning to Leicester, Schlupp travelled with the squad on their tour to Sweden often playing in friendlies as a left-back.
 He was given the squad number 27 for the 2011–12 season.
 In his first competitive senior appearance for the club he scored a hat-trick against Rotherham United in the League Cup first round on 9 August.
-He made his league debut in a 2–0 defeat to Reading on 13 August, and scored his first league goal in a 4–0 win over Derby County on 1 October.
+He made his league debut in a 2–0 defeat to Reading on 13 August, and scored his first league goal in a 4–0 win over local rivals Derby County on 1 October.
 Schlupp scored his second league goal, and Leicester City's 4,000th home league goal, against Birmingham City in the 80th minute of 13 March 2012 Championship clash.
 Schlupp ended his first season in the Leicester first team, scoring six times in 26 games in all competitions.

 2012–13 season

 Schlupp spent a week in January 2013 training with Manchester United.
 This trial was extended into a second and third week into the beginning of February.
 During his time at Manchester United he played two under-21 games, a game against Liverpool and then a game against West Ham at Upton Park.

 Upon Schlupp's return to Leicester he found his way into the Leicester team both at left back and in attack, scoring three goals towards the latter part of the 2012–13 season.
 Schlupp scored key goals in back to back home games against Birmingham City and Bolton Wanderers.